norbu09/phx_graphql/README.md

   get utomatically updated in CouchDB on application start
 - Apsinthe for your GraphQL needs.
 Documentation is under https://hexdocs.pm/absinthe
 - `comeonin` for authentication handling backed into CouchDB
+- `guardian` for JWT handling
+- `create-react-app` for a React frontend sitting on top of Phoenix
+- Apollo for GraphQL handling within the React app
 - Distillery for release bundling.
 Documentation is under https://hexdocs.pm/distillery/getting-started.html
 - `dyalixer` for type checking